 We haven’t started trying so when should we come see you?

-It takes roughly 3 months to create the egg and sperm that once fertilised will then take 9 months to create a baby, so the best time to see me is at least 3 months before you’ll start trying.
+It takes roughly 3 months to create a mature and functioning egg and sperm, that once fertilised will then take 9 months to form a baby, so the best time to see me is at least 3 months before you’ll start trying.
 If you’re coming off the OCP or Mirena then ideally you want 3-6 months minimum to ensure we treat the nutrient deficiencies caused and address any post-pill symptoms prior to trying for your family.